MihailRis/runexp/README.md

 # RunExp
-A lightweight math expressions solver for Java that compiles expressions directly into JVM bytecode to minimize runtime overhead.
+A lightweight math expressions solver for Java that compiles expressions directly into JVM bytecode to minimize runtime overhead aimed to precompiling expressions.

 Also planned to implement runexp-bytecode compilation to use when JVM-bytecode build is not available.